Discovering the Network Granger Causality in Large Vector Autoregressive Models: Abstract

 \section{Abstract}

-This paper proposes novel inferential procedures for the network Granger causality in high-dimensional vector autoregressive models.
-In particular, we offer two multiple testing procedures designed to control discovered networks' false discovery rate (FDR).
-The first procedure is based on the limiting normal distribution of the $t$-statistics constructed by the debiased lasso estimator.
-The second procedure is based on the bootstrap distributions of the $t$-statistics made by imposing the null hypotheses.
+This paper proposes novel inferential procedures for discovering the network Granger causality in high-dimensional vector autoregressive models.
+In particular, we mainly offer two multiple testing procedures designed to control the false discovery rate (FDR).
+The first procedure is based on the limiting normal distribution of the $t$-statistics with the debiased lasso estimator.
+The second procedure is its bootstrap version.
+We also provide a robustification of the first procedure against any cross-sectional dependence using asymptotic e-variables.
 Their theoretical properties, including FDR control and power guarantee, are investigated.
 The finite sample evidence suggests that both procedures can successfully control the FDR while maintaining high power.
 Finally, the proposed methods are applied to discovering the network Granger causality in a large number of macroeconomic variables and regional house prices in the UK.